UbiquityRobotics/ubiquity_main/install_virtualization.md

    ![vb_start.png](install_images/vb_start.png)

-   Please click on the `[New]` button start start creating a virtual machine.
+   Please click on the `[New]` icon/button to start creating a virtual machine.

 2. Name and operating system window

-   When you get the "Name and operating system" window below:
+   Next you will get the "Name and operating system" window as below:

    ![vb_name_os](install_images/vb_name_os.png)

    Please enter "UR_SDE_16.04" as the `Name`, select "Linux" as the `Type`, make sure the `Version` is set to "Ubuntu (64-bit)".

-   When that is done, click on `[Next>]`.
+   When that is done, click on the `[Next>]` button.

 3. Memory size window